 The SEC Network personality, who also hosts a new show called SEC This Morning on SiriusXM radio, got into a debate with fellow SEC Network star Marcus Spears on Tuesday about which SEC quarterbacks they would “draft” for this season.

 Burns posted his top 7 list to Twitter on Tuesday morning, which sparked further debate on which of the league’s quarterbacks would be ideal for a strong offensive season.

 Peter Burns’ top 7 SEC quarterbacks for 2018

 |3.
 Jake Fromm||Georgia|

 |7.
 Nick Fitzgerald||Mississippi State|

-Stidham being the top choice seems fair, as the Auburn quarterback did find a way to beat both teams that played for the national title during his first season on campus as a transfer from Baylor.
-Given another offseason to mesh with Gus Malzahn and Chip Lindsey, it’s easy to see how he could be the top choice.
+Stidham being the top choice seems fair.
+The Auburn quarterback found a way to beat both teams that played for the national title during his first season on campus as a transfer from Baylor.
+Given another offseason to mesh with Gus Malzahn and Chip Lindsey, it is easy to see how he could be the top choice.

-If you were ranking SEC quarterbacks to selection for the season, who would be your top choice?
+If you were ranking SEC quarterbacks to select for the season, who would be your top choice?
 Let us hear it.